 - Communicates whether teams are meeting goals in staffing urgent positions—as well as shedding insight into why or why not

-- Helps hiring managers, recruiters, and executives see the relationships between open reqs and company growth
+- Helps hiring managers, recruiters, and executives see the relationships between open reqs and business performance

 - Empowers functional leaders to identify areas or departments that need help

-“Recruiting metrics allow everyone—recruiters, hiring managers, and executives—to take a step back from the day-to-day tasks of hiring to get an overview of the effectiveness of their hiring process,” explains an article from Hire by Google.
+“Recruiting metrics allow everyone—recruiters, hiring managers, and human resource management—to take a step back from the day-to-day tasks of hiring to get an overview of the effectiveness of their hiring process,” explains an article from Hire by Google.
 “They ensure that every decision serves a broader company goal, with every dollar of recruiting spend translating into meaningful company growth.”

 The right metrics will help recruiters align their individual-level actions to bigger-picture company outcomes.